-Problem 3/A
+PROBLEM 3/A

 3/B In each of the five following examples, the body to be isolated is shown in the left-hand diagram, and either a wrong or an incomplete free-body diagram (FBD) is shown on the right.
-Make whatever changes or additions are necessary in each case to form a correct and complete free-body diagram.
-The weights of the bodies are negligible unless otherwise indicated.
-Dimensions and numerical values are omitted for simplicity.
+Make whatever changes or additions are

 Body Wrong or Incomplete FBD 1.
-Lawn roller of mass m being pushed up incline θ .
-P B P mg N 2.
+Lawn roller of mass $m$ being pushed up incline $\theta$ .
+P P mg N 2.
 Prybar lifting body A having smooth horizontal surface.
 Bar rests on horizontal rough surface.
-A R N N Uniform pole of mass m being hoisted into posi- tion by winch.
+A R V N Uniform pole of mass m being hoisted into posi- tion by winch.
 Horizontal sup- porting surface notched to prevent slipping of pole.
 Notch T mg R 4.
 Supporting angle bracket for frame; pin joints.
-5. Bent rod welded to support at A and subjected to two forces and couple. \mathbf{F}
+5. Bent rod welded to support at A and subjected to two forces and couple.

-Problem 3/B
+PROBLEM 3/B

 3/C Draw a complete and correct free-body diagram of each of the bodies designated in the statements.
 The weights of the bodies are significant only if the mass is stated.
 All forces, known and unknown, should be labeled.
 (Note: The sense of some reaction components cannot always be determined without numerical calculation.)